Kentucky vs. Iowa Citrus Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Iowa Stats and Trends

-- Iowa has played 13 games, with seven wins against the spread.
+- In Iowa's 13 games this year, it has seven wins against the spread.

 - This year, the Hawkeyes have just one ATS win in three games as an underdog of 2.5 points or more.

-- Iowa's games this year have eclipsed the over/under in 46.2% of its opportunities (six times in 13 games with a set point total).
+- Iowa's games this season have gone over the point total six times in 13 opportunities (46.2%).

+- The Hawkeyes average 23.9 points per game, comparable to the 22.1 the Wildcats allow.

-- Iowa is 7-2 against the spread and 9-0 overall in games when it records more than 22.1 points.
+- Iowa is 7-2 against the spread and 9-0 overall in games when it puts up more than 22.1 points.

-- The Hawkeyes have turned the ball over seven more times (16 total) than the Wildcats have forced a turnover (9) this season.
+- This season the Hawkeyes have turned the ball over 16 times, seven more than the Wildcats' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.